 SIPEF oil palm smallholder members cover a total of 28 821 hectares of production area.
 Over 8 000 members are involved in SIPEF’s smallholder programs in Indonesia and Papua New Guinea.
-When categorized by smallholder type, around 73% consists of associated smallholders, 23% are company managed and the remaining 4% are village smallholders.
+When categorised by smallholder type, around 73% consists of associated smallholders, 23% are Company managed and the remaining 4% are village smallholders.

-Through its programs, SIPEF provides its smallholders with extension services, including agronomic advice and quality seedlings for improved yields.
-The Company conducts trainings to socialize its policies and to give guidance on responsible practices and certification requirements.
+Through its programmes, SIPEF provides its smallholders with extension services, including agronomic advice and quality seedlings for improved yields.
+The Company conducts trainings to socialise its policies and to give guidance on responsible practices and certification requirements.
 Where appropriate, SIPEF also provides support in the form of zero-or low-interest loans for seedlings and tools.